-Consistent with the interlocal agreement between Brevard County and the City of Melbourne, the CRA has the following goals for 2022 and Beyond:
+Consistent with the current interlocal agreement between Brevard County and the City of Melbourne, the CRA has the following goals for 2023 and Beyond:

-Continue predevelopment for a public parking garage in Downtown Eau Gallie, with consideration of a shared structured parking facility under a public-private partnership.
+- Continue predevelopment for a public parking garage in Downtown Eau Gallie, with consideration of a shared structured parking facility under a public-private partnership. - Update the terms of the interlocal agreement with Brevard County to reflect current costs and efficiencies that are not reflected within the existing agreement.